Mastercard-Gateway/simplify-magento-module/README.md

 * *Enabled*: should be set to YES, to make Simplify Commerce available as payment method on checkout page
 * *Title*: name of the payment method displayed on checkout page
-* *Public API Key": secret key from your Simplify Commerce Merchant Dashboard.
+* *Public API Key*: secret key from your Simplify Commerce Merchant Dashboard.
 For testing the module please use the Sandbox key.
 Once you see that payments from Magento 2 with test credit card numbers are visible in your Simplify Commerce Merchant Dashboard, you should come back here and enter the Live key.
 From this moment you will be able to receive payments from real credit cards.
-* *Private API Key": the second secret key from Simplify Commerce Merchant Dashboard.
+* *Private API Key*: the second secret key from Simplify Commerce Merchant Dashboard.
 The same rules as above apply.
 * *Display Order*: position, at which this payment method should be listed on checkout page
 * *New Order Status*: status assigned to a newly created order, before the payment has been received
 * *Payment Action*: determines when the buyer's credit card will be charged.
 If you select *Authorize and Capture*, the card will be charged immediately.
 If you select *Authorize*, the payment will be verified and authorized, but no money will charged yet.
 Only when you issue an invoice for the received order, will the card be charged.